nas256/ece3400_team13/labs/lab2.md

 This explanation is a bit simplistic, as it ignores complex numbers and computational details of FFT that make it efficient.
 Essentially FFT exploits the property of Discrete Time Fourier Transform that, to compute a Fourier transform of a signal, one can combine the transforms of simpler signals.
 The use of recursion in this respect reduces a very computationally complex problem to a complexity of only O(n*log(n)).

-Our implementation of the FFT algorithm will be provided by the Arduino FFT library.
-The output of the algorithm is the discrete Fourier transform, indicating the power present in 256 frequency "bins".
-The total frequency range analyzed is the sampling frequency, and each bin describes the power present in a range of 1/256 of the sampling frequency.
-Here is an example output, using Excel to plot the values:

-Here, we are using a sampling frequency of 40 kHz, and so each bin has a range of 40,000/256 = 156 Hz.
-660 Hz should appear in the 5th bin, as shown.

-Open Music Labs Arduino FFT library
+##Open Music Labs Arduino FFT library

-  For this lab, we will use the Arduino's FFT libray.
-To better understand how Arduino's fft works, we downloaded Open Music Lab's "Arduino fft" [Example Sketch](http://wiki.openmusiclabs.com/wiki/Example).
+  For this lab, we will use the Arduino's FFT library.
+To better understand how Arduino's FFT works, we downloaded Open Music Lab's "Arduino FFT" [Example Sketch](http://wiki.openmusiclabs.com/wiki/Example).
 Next, we checked the Arduino's datasheet to better understand the sketch code.
 We learned the following:

 1) The Arduino microcontroller's clock frequency is 16 MHz
 2) The ADC converts an analog input voltage to a 10-bit digital value (this line is copied directly from datasheet)